freeCodeCamp/freeCodeCampOS/docs/src/freecodecamp-courses.md

 `freeCodeCamp: Create New Course`

-Within an empty directory, sets up the boilerplate for a new course.
+Within an empty directory, this sets up the boilerplate for a new course.

 `freeCodeCamp: Open Course`